 Now, the idea of installing one at home started when I calculated how much time is spent driving to the pool, changing, showering, and coming home.

 So the whole process takes 45 minutes, 4 days a week, 45 weeks a year ...
 That's 135 hours that could be used doing more productive things at home, like fixing a nice dinner for your wife, spending time with family, and taking a nap.
 Plus it is never fun when a slower swimmer gets in your lane and futzes up your workout or when the pool is closed for some reason.

-Since I have started training in it, I learned that it has become far more valuable than just training my body to swim long.
-Using the mirror, I can watch my every stroke and have really been able to practice and appreciate the value of gliding before the catch part of the stroke.
+Since I have started training in the Endless Pool, I learned that it has become far more valuable than just training my body to swim long.
+Using the underwater mirror, I can watch my every stroke and have really been able to practice and appreciate the value of gliding before the catch part of the stroke.
 Watching my every move, I have been able to reduce my stroke count while swimming faster.